catsital/pycasso/README.md

 ### Setup
 *  First, you should get a copy of this project in your local machine by either downloading the zip file or cloning the repository. `git clone https://github.com/catsital/pycasso.git`
 * `cd` into `pycasso` directory.
-* Run `python setup.py install` to install package.
+* Run `python setup.py install --user` to install package.

 #### Install from development
 Install directly from the development source with pip by `python -m pip install git+https://github.com/catsital/pycasso@develop`